SevenCourts/rpi-rgb-led-matrix-7c/README.md

 Use `docker container run -it --rm tennismath.tableau.emulator` command.
 By default it is registered on DEV SevenCourts server, but this can be overriden by providing server URL as `TABLEAU_SERVER_BASE_URL` env var.

+## Screenshots

+1. Use emulator_config_screenshots.json configuration
+2. Open browser and zoom out to 25%
+3. Right mouse click on emulator, then "Copy image".